Old material archived for reference...

 - Whom to contact

-Inclusion of a provisional tool will be based on input from the Sakai community to the current release team (to be described in a separate practice).
+Inclusion of a supported tool will be based on input from the Sakai community to the current release team (to be described in a separate practice).
 Once the application is selected for inclusion, the developers must coordinate with the release team to update any install/release documentation.

 All major changes should be recorded in the following history table: